dlotfi/OpenOOD/medood/README.md

 radiology reports, ensuring a significant number of scans with these abnormalities.
 The dataset was reviewed by three senior radiologists, and their majority consensus served as the gold standard for validation.

-We use the CT scans from the CQ500 dataset as a modality-shift out-of-distribution dataset.
+We use the CT scans from the CQ500 dataset as a modality-shift OOD dataset.

 ### CHAOS
 The [CHAOS](https://chaos.grand-challenge.org/Data/) (Combined Healthy Abdominal Organ Segmentation) dataset is composed